-GROUP 2015 \$000 2014 \$000 a) Earnings Used in Calculating Earnings per Share Profit for the year - basic and fully diluted (\$000) 32,523 42,597 b) Weighted Average Number of Shares Weighted average number of shares - basic (000s) 101,080 101,080 Weighted average number of shares - fully diluted (000s) 101,130 101,130 c) Reported Earnings Per Share on statement of financial performance (expressed as cents per share) - Basic earnings per share 32.18 42.14 - Fully diluted earnings per share 32.16 42.12
+2016 2015 a) Earnings Used in Calculating Earnings per Share Profit for the year - basic and fully diluted (\$000) 53,990 32,523 b) Weighted Average Number of Shares Weighted average number of shares - basic (000's) 101,130 101,080 Weighted average number of shares - fully diluted (000's) 101,130 101,130 c) Reported Earnings Per Share on statement of financial performance (expressed as cents per share) - Basic earnings per share 53.39 32.18 - Fully diluted earnings per share 53.39 32.16

-The Shares issued under the Delegat Group Limited Employee Share Ownership Plan, as disclosed in Note 5, are excluded from the weighted average number of shares on issue for the purpose of the basic earnings per share calculation because at the balance sheet date all conditions in relation to these shares have not been met.
-They are included in the weighted average number of shares on issue for the purpose of the fully diluted earnings per share calculation.
+In the prior year, the Shares issued under the Delegat Group Limited Employee Share Ownership Plan, as disclosed in Note 5, were excluded from the weighted average number of shares on issue for the purpose of the basic earnings per share calculation because at the balance sheet date all conditions in relation to these shares were not met.
+They were included in the weighted average number of shares on issue for the fully diluted earnings per share calculation.